Program Help

 The “Other” Tab

-These tab contains things that are rather optional; like whether you like showing the global XYZ axis or not.
+This tab contains things that are rather optional; like whether you like showing the global XYZ axis or not.
 Also important nice-to-have options that may or may not affect performance like: shadows, choppy waters, waves spray, reflections, ropes and pulleys and Kelvin wakes.
-If your CPU / GPU is struggling to keep up the frame rate, you can try turning off some of these options.
-It will be saved as your preference for the next time you boot-up the program.

 But the highest impact in graphics performance (FPS = frames per second) is of course the complexity of your scene, the quality of your graphics card, CPU and total available memory